jasmineyas/Jasmine_Co-op/README.md

 # Past Projects

-Here are three past projects to showcase my understanding with machine learning and data processing.

 1. White Wine Quality Prediction Model

 A model is created to predict white wine quality.
 Following an extensive EDA, a wide range of models were implemented and model interpretability was explored.
 The white wine dataset was retrieved from [UCL Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/wine+quality).